Accepting proposals starting January 6th, 2020!

 We thus charge you, our community, to start thinking about proposals for workshops, support groups, and activities for the Conference.
 Whether this will be your first time submitting or you are a veteran presenter, we look forward to seeing what ideas you come up with.
 This is your chance to shape your own Conference experience!
 Ask yourself — what have you always wanted to see?
 What do you think we have been missing?
 What have you been requesting over the years, but still not received?

 The 27th Annual OCD Conference will take place Friday through Sunday, July 31–August 2, 2020 at the brand new Hyatt Regency Seattle in Seattle, WA.
 We will be accepting submissions through our online proposal system, which opens just after the New Year on Monday, January 6, 2020.
-The proposal system remains open for the entire month of January.
+The proposal system remains open through Monday, February 3, 2020 at 5pm ET.

 Every year your amazing proposals make the job of creating the program that much more difficult (but also that much more enjoyable!).
 In order to increase the chances of your proposal being accepted, we’ve created a list of do’s and don’ts for you to consider.
 These suggestions come directly from feedback we receive from Conference attendees and planning committee members each year, so be sure to keep them in mind as you begin creating your proposals!